1915 Stanley Cup Final

-Paths to the Finals
+Paths to the series

 The Ottawa Senators during the 1914–15 NHA season.

-In 1914 the PCHA and NHA agreed to a yearly challenge series between the two teams that won each league for the right to hold the Stanley Cup, effectively ending the challenge era for the Cup.
+In 1914, the PCHA and NHA agreed to a yearly Stanley Cup championship series between the two teams that won each league for the right to hold the Stanley Cup, effectively ending the challenge era for the Cup.

 Vancouver finished the 1914–15 PCHA regular season in first place, and thus winning that league's title, with a record of 13–4.
 Meanwhile, Ottawa and the Montreal Wanderers both finished the 1914–15 NHA regular season tied for first place with identical 14–6 records, and thus had to play a two-game total goals series to determine the NHA champion.
-Ottawa won this series 4–1 to advance to the Stanley Cup Finals.
+Ottawa won this series 4–1 to advance to the Stanley Cup series.
 Ottawa left for Vancouver, which hosted the series that year, on March 15.
 Vancouver captain Si Griffis missed the series due to a broken leg from an exhibition series against NHA all-stars held while waiting for the Finals to start.